sid314/blog2/content/posts/Welcome.md

 tags = []
 keywords = ["", ""]
-description = "What this page is about" showFullContent = false readingTime = false hideComments = false color = "" #color from the theme settings
+description = "What this page is about" showFullContent = true readingTime = true hideComments = false color = "" #color from the theme settings
 +++